yarnpkg/rfcs/accepted/0000-importable-scripts.md

 2. Structure a script as an object with a 'script' key.
 This allows for additional metadata, other than comments, to be co-located with an associated script.
 When a script key is specified within an object, the object's remaining non object values are ignored.
-Remaining objects are imported imported as normal.
+Remaining objects are imported as normal.

         module.exports = {
           scripts: {